 Séverine Lemoine (SL): We help SMEs to develop HR expertise and to ensure social and administrative monitoring.
 Even though HR axis is sometimes forgotten in SMEs, it is, in fact, a true occupation.
 There are all kinds of subtle details especially with recent frequent changes in laws and regulations.
 Companies can be easily sanctioned if legal follow-ups and social fees are not applied properly leading to serious consequences which can be quite important for enterprise economics.

 We assisted a relatively small start-up to develop an interactive solution for their educational programs in the US.
-Their HR implications were not significant but as their products will reach bigger audiences, their HR systems must be in correct order.
+Their HR implications were not significant but as their products will reach bigger audiences, their HR systems must be in the correct order.
 And that’s where we come in.

 TSA: There are multiple choices for hiring staff in France, from CDI (permanent contract) to CDD (limited time contract).
-CDI is not very popular when we have our heads in the sand trying to build the company with lots of ambiguities in near future.
+CDI is not very popular when we have our heads in the sand trying to build the company with lots of ambiguities in the near future.
 Therefore, many opt-in for more flexible choices such as CDD and freelances.
 What are the points to take into account when start-ups engage in such solutions?